Architectural and standard steel deck

 These interactive tools were created to assist you during your selection of Canam construction products.

-The following features differentiate the five types of steel deck:
+The following features differentiate the five primary types of steel deck:

 Reveal Series is a suite of metal deck products that utilizes the inherent strength and aesthetic appeal of the dovetail shape to provide architectural and structural design communities a vast array of composite floor and roof deck options.